The Cobalt Mines and the Kittelsen Museum

 Dagbrudd i Nordgruvene, med blåse som markerer første malmfunn.
 Tone Steinsvik som ser utover.
 Koboltgruvene.

-The North Mines Trail
+North Mines Trail

 Sydgruvene, Koboltgruvene.
 Kultursti